top of page

 But the backpack was eventually put down, as I became engrossed in conversation with the old man, doing my best to understand his Hebrew and to ask him the countless questions I had based on what I understood.
 He had come to Israel from Iran, leaving on foot in the middle of the night with his wife and three young children.
 The look on my face must have been priceless because he was suddenly laughing and doing a dismissive flip with his hand.

 I was actually thinking of that last scene in The Sound of Music, the movie my Dad bought a VCR to tape for me, that I watched every single day as a toddler.
 That scene of the Von Trapp family climbing a mountain to get to Switzerland from Austria as the Nazis' conquering of Europe was in full swing.
-Years later in Austria, I would learn a fun fact about that scene - that the mountain used for filming actually went into Germany...
+(Years later in Austria, I would learn a fun fact about that scene - that the mountain used for filming actually went into Germany...)

-Oh, the stories, the stories...of the people in this land, from country to country, looking for a home.
+Oh, the stories, the stories...of the people in this land, in Israel, moving from country to country, looking for a home.
 Pitching our tents and working, succeeding, contributing and giving back.
 Raising money for the needy, marching for the minorities, fighting for various rights, and yet low and behold, a day always comes when our bags are taken out of a back closet, and items are separated into what is truly needed and what can be left behind.

-What must it be like to be an old man with that story, to have escaped a murderous regime and raised a family in Israel and built a beautiful store, and then in your golden years, wake up to sirens at 6:30 in the morning on the Sabbath and a holiday and learn ever since...of the horrors that occurred in the south, of such a medieval nature you couldn't have dreamt them.
+What must it be like to be an old man with that story, to have escaped a murderous regime and raised a family in Israel and built a beautiful store, and then in your golden years, wake up to sirens at 6:29 in the morning on the Sabbath and a holiday and learn ever since...of the horrors that occurred in the south...horrors of such a medieval nature you couldn't have dreamt them.

 This wasn't supposed to happen here.